Raohe Night Market: What to Eat at Taipei’s Best Night Market

 Foot traffic flowing towards the night market entrance

-Today, there are an estimated 400 food stalls and small restaurants in Raohe, which stretches 500 meters from Ciyou Temple here in the east to its other entrance gate here (below image) in the west.
+Today, there are an estimated 400 food stalls and small restaurants in Raohe Night Market, which stretches 500 meters from Ciyou Temple here in the east to its western entrance gate here (see below image).

 It is definitely one of the most popular places to be in Taipei in the evening.